-Thanks to Tim Pedersen, a Licensed Reverse Mortgage Advisor with Security One Lending, for alerting us to the changes.
+Thanks to Tim Pedersen, a Licensed Reverse Mortgage Adviser with Retirement Funding Solutions, for alerting us to the changes.

 Alert: On February 26, 2015, HUD announced that it would delay the new requirement to April 27, 2015, to allow for further training of personnel and development of systems to implement the new rule.

 For further reading, see HUD’s Mortgagee Letter 2014-2 issued 11/10/2014.